JJ/hoborg/text/text.md

 know that the fucking mech has a mind of its own.
 No soul, Blackie, no soul, man.
 No man's got a soul, nobody.
 It's humbug the American capitalistas have been feeding you.
-So how come a fucking mechanical contraption have a soul if not even you have it!
+So how come a fucking mechanical contraption can have a soul if not even you have it!
 But, boy, does it have a mind.
 A cat's mind, if you ask me.

 So after checking me out he mostly did what it was told, turn right,